ani339677/Bio/docs/index.md

 - Higher Secondary

 I have done my schooling from Atomic Energy Central School (AECS-1) Kalpakkam (from 1st to 3rd standard) and AECS Anupuram (from 4th to 12th standard).
 I have secured 93% in 10th std and 95.2% in 10+2 CBSE board.
+I have many wonderful memories with my school.
+I love my school a lot.
+My friends and teachers are priceless to me.
+I really miss those wonderful and amazing days in school.
+Myself and few of my friends have made a tour video on our [school](https://youtu.be/7IQGvSjyhz0) and I really miss that fun-time spending together for making this video and bunking classes for it.
+And had a great experience in making it.